ankumar/software-design/README.md

 ### Behind firewall - Sharing People & few stories

-> Life is lived in the windshield, not the rear-view mirror
->
 > Acuity’s Core Values are:
 > Integrity - We do the right thing, the first time, every time.
 > Time - Time is the only constrained resource.
 We focus on what is most important.